Libberator/Libberator.github.io/_posts/2023-01-06-naming-conventions.md

 Similar to how I'm explicit with `private`, I also prefer to be explicit with how I write numbers.
 While `float num = 42;` is the same as `float num = 42f;` due to implicit conversion, `var num = 42;` is **not** the same as `var num = 42f;` — one is an `int`, the other is a `float`.
 Therefore, it's a good habit to always write the `f` after your number when you're working with floats.
 The main mistake I see new programmers make is when they use UnityEngine's `Random.Range(lowerBound, upperBound);`.
 The `int` version of that method has the upper bound as *exclusive*, whereas the `float` version's upper bound is *inclusive*.
-Common source of off-by-1 errors.
+Not knowing what "exclusive" means is a common source of off-by-1 errors.

 Programming becomes simpler when you can just focus on the logic implementation and not be distracted by the types making it slower to write and harder to read.
-Now don't get me wrong, I love statically-typed languages.
-Knowing what type a variable is ***is*** important, but writing your code in a way that reads closer to plain English or pseudocode is much easier to follow along.
+Now don't get me wrong, I love statically-typed languages; knowing what type a variable is ***is*** important.
+But writing your code in a way that reads closer to plain English or pseudocode is much easier to follow along.
 I don't think there's much to *gain* by purposefully avoiding `var`.
 It's a feature of the language for a reason.

 ### Bracket Indentation